tristan0x/perfmum/docs/specifications.rst

 ----------------------------
-As a HPC developer, I can use **perfmum** to describe a coreneuron simulation from the different build configurations to the runtime parameters. **perfmum** will take care of the different phases: build, run, and archive results.
+As a HPC developer, I can use **perfmum** to describe a coreneuron simulation from the different build configurations to the runtime parameters. **perfmum** will take care of the different phases: build, run, results extraction and archiving, analytics and monitoring.

 Simulations for coreneuron UT
 -----------------------------
-As a HPC developer, I can describe the different simulations the continuous integration workflow of coreneuron has to use to validate a pull-request.
+As a developer, I can describe the different simulations used by the coreneuron continuous integration workflow.

 Coreneuron integration tests
 ----------------------------